 About This Course

-Rope Rescue – Operations is an intense five-day program featuring a combination of classroom and practical evolutions combined with real life scenarios.
-This course will provide the knowledge and practical skills necessary to safely and legally mitigate a rescue involving rope work whether low or high angle.
+Rope Rescue – Technician is a very intense and hands-on, five-day program featuring a combination of classroom and practical evolutions combined with real life scenarios.
+This course is designed to continue the development of skills and knowledge obtained in the Rope Rescue Operations course, while exposing the student to those skills expected and required of the professional rescue technician.
 Students will be challenged both mentally and physically to complete the objectives and scenarios.

-Designed to meet objectives of NFPA 1006 and/or 1670, Chapter 6, to the Operations Level.
+Designed to meet objectives of NFPA 1006 and/or 1670, Chapter 6, to the Technician Level.

 Maximum Class Size

 It is the responsibility of each student to bring the following items to class:

 - Boots with ankle support and non slippery soles

 - Eye protection which must meet ANSI Z87.1 standards

 - Leather work gloves which are not used as firefighting gloves